SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 ---

-I update the following system settings and install the following apps (unless they're already pre-installed).
+I install the following apps and change the following settings.

 ## Checking the GPU Driver.